vlitzke/kitchenflies/cluster/README.md

 For longer jobs, you might want to increase the number of threads /jobs to 16 from 1, and allocate more memory (60 gb instead of 8)

+Couldnt use bcftools on the cluster- had problems downloading so i downloaded miniforge3 and that already comes with mamba installed!
+So I created a new environment (mamba create -n bcf) and then installed bcftools